Public Relations vs Social Media: Reputation Management Goals and Challenges

-I listened to the podcast of the Third Thursday panel, thanks to Shel Holtz, and I must say, regardless of his adversarial posture, I think Stowe Boyd made a good point.
+I listened to the podcast of the Third Thursday panel, thanks to public relations executive Shel Holtz, and I must say, regardless of his adversarial posture, I think Stowe Boyd made a good point.

-Aggregators index newsfeeds from the wires which impacts SEO, particularly if the right terms are pointing to the right websites.
-They wind up on Reuters and Bloomberg Terminals, appear in front of wire editors at newspapers and are repurposed on vertical industry news sites.
+Aggregators index newsfeeds from the wires, which impacts SEO, particularly if the correct terms point to the right websites.
+They wind up on Reuters and Bloomberg Terminals, appear in front of newspaper wire editors, and are repurposed on vertical industry news sites.
 As the company line, from a breaking and an archival standpoint, they still have value.

-My feeling is the Social Media Release is a step in the right direction.
+I feel the Social Media Release is a step in the right direction.
 But it’s really incumbent upon PR practitioners to find a way to gather and upload information in a variety of formats to their client’s website.
-The idea of pushing a collection of multimedia out seems less important than making those assets available on your own site.
+Pushing a multimedia collection out seems less important than making those assets available on your site.

-If people consume these assets on your site, the likelihood that they’ll be drawn in by your content, and then click through to another area of your site where you can engage them in some other transaction is far greater than if they read your news on Yahoo!
+If people consume these assets on your site, the likelihood that your content draw them in and then click through to another area of your site where you can engage them in some other transaction is far greater than if they read your news on Yahoo!
 Finance or Google News.

-On the notion of subjectivity, I agree that the idea of re-packaging a document drafted by journalistic guidelines as social media, where subjectivity, transparency and bias are what matter most, is an excercise in futility.
-But that doesn’t eliminate the need for wires, who BTW I am not affiliated with, and whose success or failure has zero impact on my financial well being.
+On the notion of subjectivity, I agree that re-packaging a document drafted by journalistic guidelines as social media, where subjectivity, transparency, and bias matter most, is an exercise in futility.
+But that doesn’t eliminate the need for wires, whom I am not affiliated with and whose success or failure has zero impact on my financial well-being.

-On the notion of decontruction, I am unsure whether pulling appart the elements and moving them seperately makes sense in a world where the way information is presented can be as important as the information itself.
+On deconstruction, I am unsure whether pulling apart the elements and moving them separately makes sense in a world where the way information is presented can be as important as the information itself.

 When a dog bites a man, that’s not news.
 But when a man bites a dog, that’s news.
 It’s also the lead.
-If you pull the news apart, you run the risk of being unable to frame the news in context, and that could dilute the news value of the occurence.
+If you pull the news apart, you risk being unable to frame the news in context, which could dilute the news value of the occurrence.

-Journalists say they just want the facts.
-But the facts out of context are far less meaningful than presented against the larger trends and issues.
-And sometimes it takes patience to grasp the real story.
+Journalists say they want the facts.
+But the facts out of context are far less meaningful than those presented against the more significant trends and issues.
+And sometimes, it takes patience to grasp the real story.
 PR may be at a marked disadvantage if the press release gets distilled to the sum of its parts.

-I still believe organizations are much better served by maintaining dynamic websites with content in a variety of formats.
+I still believe organizations are much better served by maintaining dynamic websites with content in various formats.
 The marketer is becoming the media outlet, but most marketers lack the tools to manage content on their sites without webmasters and coders.
-How many agency’s do you know who have the tools to upload and SEO their clients press release, high-res images and EPK to the client’s website in an easy, point and click environment?
-I’ve done the rounds, and I can tell you, not a single major agency has a comprehensive solution in place for integrating the web into their campaigns.
-St0ry Crafter?
-Have you seen it?
-You’ve got to be kidding me.
+How many public relations agencies do you know with the tools to upload and SEO their client’s press release, high-res images, and EPK to the client’s website in an easy, point-and-click environment?
+I’ve done the rounds, and I can tell you no major PR firm has SEO consulting services or a comprehensive solution for integrating the web into their campaigns.

-Word Press is certainly a reasonable alternative, if you have the time, energy and resources to maintain servers, circumvent virus threats and figure out the platform, but for most agencies, who’s business is communicating, cobbling together a hodge-podge of unsupported freeware is risky and expensive.
+Word Press is certainly a reasonable alternative if you have the time, energy, and resources to maintain servers, circumvent virus threats, and figure out the platform, but for most PR agencies, whose business is communicating, cobbling together a hodge-podge of unsupported freeware is risky and expensive.

-But until the PR communinity gets serious about web content management, and puts their money where their mouths are, we will continue to see revenue moving over to the interactive agencies, who quite frankly, are eating the PR industry’s lunch.
+But until PR firms get serious about content marketing and web content management and put their money where their mouths are, we will continue to see revenue moving over to the digital marketing agencies.